 - Loss of appetite

 Dehydration makes you feel tired, weak, and sometimes dizzy.
 You may also get a headache.
-But more importantly, it puts stress on your kidneys and other organs.
-It causes urinary tract infections and kidney stones.
-It can disrupt temperature regulation, leading to heat illness or even heat stroke.
+It puts stress on your kidneys and other organs, it causes urinary tract infections and kidney stones, and it can disrupt temperature regulation, leading to heat illness or even heat stroke.

 Often, you don’t feel any symptoms from dehydration until it is moderate or severe, and even then, the symptoms are so vague you might not realize the source.

-Contrary to common belief, thirst is a later sign of dehydration.
-By the time you feel thirsty, you’re already significantly down on your fluid level.
+It’s important to remember that by the time you feel thirsty, you’re already significantly down on your fluid level.
 You might notice less frequent urination, but medications can sometimes alter the body’s normal reactions, so do not depend on this as a sign.
 The color of your urine can help determine your hydration level in many cases.
 During the day, your urine should be almost clear and colorless like water if you’re drinking enough fluids.
-Remember, some supplements and vitamins can change urine color, so this is not always a reliable indicator of dehydration.
+(Some supplements and vitamins can change urine color, so this is not always a reliable indicator.)
 If your urine is dark yellow, orange, or even the color of tea, this can be a warning sign to drink more.
-If accompanied by dizziness, weakness, or confusion, you may need to seek medical attention.
+If accompanied by dizziness, weakness, or confusion, you may need medical attention.

-So, how much fluid does the average person need?
+So, how much fluid do you need?
 This really depends on your overall health, your activity level, your exposure to hot or humid conditions, and the medications you take.
 On average, men need at least 15-16 cups (120-128 ounces) daily and women need 11-12 cups (or 80-96 ounces.).

 Although water is the mainstay of hydration, electrolyte levels can suffer in extreme conditions, so be sure to get some potassium as well, unless you’re on a potassium-restricted diet.
-Foods such as tomatoes, citrus, potato skins, bananas, and peaches are all examples of potassium-rich foods.
-There are also sports drinks available that contain extra electrolytes, but these can be high in sodium, sugar, and sometimes calories, so I would limit these to a small portion of your overall intake.
+Foods such as tomatoes, citrus, potato skins, bananas, and peaches are all good sources.
+There are also sports drinks available that contain extra electrolytes, but these can be high in sodium, sugar, and sometimes calories.

 As you get older, you may not be as thirsty, but it’s still important to drink water.
 If you’re caring for someone with dementia, it’s especially important to encourage them to drink water throughout the day.